NormalNvim/NormalNvim/README.md

 ### Todos before v4.0
 * ~~Docusaurus proof of concept.~~ → ~~Screenshoots of all plugins will be added in the next 48h!~~
 * Better QA for `distroupdate.nvim`.
+* Migrate from tsserver to ts_ls (as the former has been deprecated in lspconfig).
 * Prepare promos.

 ### Todos before v5.0 (2025)